I wonder if there’s a prize for the most infrequent rambling blogger of all time?

 I had already reduced my books by two whole bookcases, so only very few more went to new homes.
 I also disposed of a lot of paper, with more to go.
 (By the way, I don’t think Marie Kondo’s way-out bits are quite so way out now.)

 After getting so far, I decided that I wanted my own copy of the book (which I’m reading in the picture below with Mr. Jiggs) and her second book which was published at that time.
-(BTW, if you purchase the books from the links here, I get a tiny, tiny reward.)
 The kitchen and the basement tools and junk will be enormous challenges as I have so many beautiful vintage dishes.
 In this very old house, I also never know what tools/hardware/junk I may need.

 Of course, my sewing room has an enormous amount of fabrics, yarns and bits & pieces, but at least they’re mostly organized.
-I’ve begun a raggy quilt with the “Down to Earth” forum.
+I’ve begun a raggy quilt.
 I never particularly liked that type of quilt, but it’s growing on me as a great way to use up fabric if you’re not a “real” quilter.

 I’ve just finished combining my vintage and handmade shops on Etsy into one and hope that will attract more potential customers.